v310r/OpenGL_Journey/README.md

 This whole project is an upgraded version of the source.
 Auxiliary classes were created in order to ease the usage of OpenGL API and understanding the whole concept.

-If you'll find this useful, than I'd be glad.
+If you'll find this useful, then I'd be glad.

 Chapters are located in folder "chapters" ;-).